kyma-project/kyma/docs/01-overview/02-main-areas/service-management/smgt-02-brokers-overview.md

   GCP Service Broker
   </summary>

-  The GCP Service Broker is an open-source, [Open Service Broker](https://www.openservicebrokerapi.org/)-compatible API server that provisions managed services in the Google Cloud Platform public cloud.
-Kyma provides the Namespace-scoped GCP Service Broker.
-In each Namespace, you can configure the GCP Service Broker against different subscriptions.
-Install the GCP Service Broker by provisioning the **GCP Service Broker** class provided by the Helm Broker.
+  GCP Service Broker is an open-source, [Open Service Broker](https://www.openservicebrokerapi.org/)-compatible API server that provisions managed services in the Google Cloud Platform public cloud.
+Kyma provides Namespace-scoped GCP Service Broker.
+In each Namespace, you can configure GCP Service Broker against different subscriptions.
+Install GCP Service Broker by provisioning the **GCP Service Broker** class provided by Helm Broker.

   ![gcp broker class](./assets/gcp-class.png)

-  Once you provision the **GCP Service Broker** class, the GCP Service Broker classes are available in the **Service Catalog** view in the given Namespace.
+  Once you provision the **GCP Service Broker** class, the GCP Service Broker classes are available in **Service Catalog** view in the given Namespace.
-  The GCP Service Broker provides these ServiceClasses to use with the Service Catalog:
+  GCP Service Broker provides these ServiceClasses to use with Service Catalog:

   * Google BigQuery
   * Google Bigtable